-Wipes down easily: Don’t worry about lingering stains, as the plastic molded rail can be wiped down for easy cleaning.
-Hardware and instructions included for a secure fit: The riser comes with the added long screws that allow you to install the riser and your existing seat over it quickly.
-Fits an Elongated bowl: The toilet riser is 19.5 inches long and 14 inches wide, including any standard elongated toilet bowl.
-Please make sure to measure your bowl to choose the right fit for you.
+Wipes down easily: Don’t worry about lingering stains; the plastic molded rail can be wiped down for easy cleaning.
+Hardware and instructions included for a secure fit: The riser has added long screws allowing you to install the riser and your existing seat quickly.
+Fits an Elongated Bowl: The toilet riser is 19.5 inches long and 14 inches wide, including any standard elongated toilet bowl.
+Please measure your bowl to choose the right fit for you.
 This is number two of my top picks.

 - Easy to assemble